riseupnet/riseup_help/pages/security/resources/radical-servers/en.md

 * Drupal farms
 * English / French / Portuguese language

-h2.
-Take Back The Tech!
+### Take Back The Tech!

-[[Take Back The Tech!->https://www.takebackthetech.net]] is a global campaign that connects the issue of violence against women and information and communications technology (ICT).
+[Take Back The Tech!](https://www.takebackthetech.net) is a global campaign that connects the issue of violence against women and information and communications technology (ICT).
 It aims to raise awareness on the way violence against women is occurring on ICT platforms such as the Internet and mobile phones, and to call for people to use ICT in activism to end violence against women.
-It was initiated by the [[Association for Progressive Communications->https://en.wikipedia.org/wiki/Association_for_Progressive_Communications]] ([[apc.org->https://www.apc.org]]), Women's Networking Support Programme, in 2006.
+It was initiated by the [Association for Progressive Communications](https://en.wikipedia.org/wiki/Association_for_Progressive_Communications) ([apc.org](https://www.apc.org)), Women's Networking Support Programme, in 2006.
 Since then, the campaign has been taken up and organised by individuals, collectives and non-governmental organizations in at least 24 countries.
-More at [[Wikipedia->https://en.wikipedia.org/wiki/Take_Back_The_Tech!]]
+More at [Wikipedia](https://en.wikipedia.org/wiki/Take_Back_The_Tech!)

-h2.
-Telecentre
+### Telecentre

-[[Telecentre->https://en.wikipedia.org/wiki/Telecentre]] is a widely adopted concept to provide free access to the internet and other services at puplic spaces with computers and other digital technologies that enable them to gather information, create, learn, and communicate with others while they develop essential digital skills. [[Guidebook for Managing Telecentre Networks->https://en.wikibooks.org/wiki/A_Guidebook_for_Managing_Telecentre_Networks]]
+[Telecentre](https://en.wikipedia.org/wiki/Telecentre) is a widely adopted concept to provide free access to the internet and other services at puplic spaces with computers and other digital technologies that enable them to gather information, create, learn, and communicate with others while they develop essential digital skills.
+[Guidebook for Managing Telecentre Networks](https://en.wikibooks.org/wiki/A_Guidebook_for_Managing_Telecentre_Networks)

-h1.
-South America
+## South America

-h2.
-Codigosur
+### Codigosur

-[[Codigosur->https://codigosur.org]] is a collective of activists from different social movements in Latin America for collaboration and the development of communication tools, culture and free technology
+[Codigosur](https://codigosur.org) is a collective of activists from different social movements in Latin America for collaboration and the development of communication tools, culture and free technology

 * Hosting
 * Email